aa-wa/Intro-to-IM/finalProject/journal.md

 ## General Thoughts

 The idea, more or less, remained in tact right from the beginning till the end of the project.
 The issues that I faced did almost make me ditch some of the parts I'd used for the project (even the Potentiometer!
 I once thought of using 9 buttons for the 9 boxes.).
 However, I got around most of them except that I couldn't implement the LCD screen as I wanted.
 All in all, it was a really fun project to work on.

+## Final Progress Report

+The smaller potentiometer and the button I'd used initially had to be changed for comfort and aesthetic reasons.
+The rest stayed the same and the project got a good reception in the IM Showcase (Using KitKat as bait to lure people in was obviously not a reason ;).